-- (q) generally make any investigations and inquiries that may be necessary to ascertain whether an offence under this Act has been or is being committed. - (2) This section does not authorise entry into any part of premises being used solely for residential purposes, except - (a) with the consent of the occupier of the premises; - (b) under the authority of a warrant issued under section 42; or - (c) if that part of the premises is being used for the preparation or service of meals provided with paid accommodation. - (3) With respect to powers of entry, inspection and seizure by and pursuant to section 38, the exercise of all such powers of the authorised officer must be reasonable under the circumstances.
+- (2) This section does not authorise entry into any part of premises being used solely for residential purposes, except - with the consent of the occupier of the premises; - (b) under the authority of a warrant issued under section 42; - if that part of the premises is being used for the (c) preparation or service of meals provided with paid accommodation. - (3) With respect to powers of entry, inspection and seizure by and pursuant to section 38, the exercise of all such powers of the authorised officer must be reasonable under the circumstances.